Help with Writing a Resume

 ABC Bank - location - dates employed

-Although the font is important, what you write is more important.
+Although the font is necessary, what you write is more important.
 Listed is a general title layout of what you may choose.
 Most titles can be added or deleted, except the Work History is a must:

-- Objective/Career Objective - is a one sentence declaration of your desire for a job in that field.
+- Objective/Career Objective - is a one-sentence declaration of your desire for a job in that field.
 Keep it short, specific, and to the point.

 Example One: Seeking a long-term career with a well-respected company.

-Another example: To enhance my professional skills, while achieving the company's goals.
+Another example: To enhance my professional skills while achieving the company's goals.

-With both these, notice they are short and mention one key asset of yours yet focused on the company as well.
+Notice they are short and mention one key asset of yours yet focused on the company as well.

-- Profile/Qualification - should highlight why you are qualified for a particular position.
+- Profile/Qualification - This should highlight why you are qualified for a particular position.
 Generally, a resume will either have an objective or a profile, but not usually both.
 A profile section can use bullet points and may include such items as "Twenty years experience in this field," "Managed a small office for five years at ABC Company," "Collaborated with a team of professionals during my master's program where we built a company from the ground up," etc. Write anything that shows you are qualified for the position.

 - Education/Academics - should present your most recent education first.
-If you have little education after high school, then include your high school education, otherwise it is okay to leave it off.
-Also include any training or college you may have had that is relevant for the position.
+If you have little education after high school, then include your high school education; otherwise, it is okay to leave it off.
+Also, include any training or college you may have had that is relevant for the position.

 - Work History/Professional Experience - should have your most current employment at the top.
-Under each place of employment, you should include dates of employment, name of company, position held, and location of employment.
+Under each place of employment, you should include dates of employment, name of the company, position held, and location of employment.

 Handshake Seals the Deal